jschnab/milliped/README.md

   added to the queue.
 This is useful to process again an object that failed to be processed.

-`harvest_queue` must provide the following attributes:
+The `harvest_queue` object must provide the following attributes:

 * `is_empty`: returns `True` if the queue has no elements, or `False` if the queue has one or more elements.